Man Wai Lun

 Phone: +1 (212) 220-8000;ext=5245

 Man Wai “Alice” Lun earned her PhD in Social Work from Columbia University and her BA and MS from Hunter College.
 Prior to her education, she lived for several years in Hong Kong.
 Prior to teaching at BMC, Dr. Lun worked in social service agencies in New York City.
 Her research interests include family caregivers, older Chinese Americans, educational gerontology, and long-term care policy and services.
 Dr. Lun’s research skills have been used in the practice-based setting through conducting a comprehensive needs assessment with an interdisciplinary team in a senior service program.
-As an educator, Dr. Lun bases her educational philosophy of the key elements of interaction, integration, and enhancement, united by care for her students’ growth as future social service professionals.
+As an educator, Dr. Lun bases her educational philosophy on human services perspectives that prioritize empowerment, which also undergirds her care for students’ growth as future social service professionals.

 Expertise